Experience

 Anchorage, Alaska, April 2008 to June 2013

-Geospatial analyst and wildlife ecologist for the organization’s Southeast Alaska, Arctic marine, and Arctic terrestrial landscape initiatives, and the statewide Important Bird Areas program.
+Spatial analyst and wildlife ecologist for the organization’s Southeast Alaska, Arctic marine, and Arctic terrestrial landscape initiatives, and the statewide Important Bird Areas program.
+Designed and implemented the organization’s GIS data system.
+Developed scientific products including maps, ecological atlases, conservation blueprints, and reports to inform policy advocacy efforts.

 GIS Director & Environmental Scientist, Ecosystem Research Group